-While midges resemble mosquitoes, they are not mosquitoes.
-They are quite common in coastal areas and they do not bite nor carry diseases.
-Midges tend to gather in very large, dense masses on the sides of homes, decks, vegetation and carports, and they are highly attracted to light.
-Midges tend to gravitate towards high ceilings and lamps and while they typically die in 24 hours, they can survive 3 to 5 days.
+While midges resemble mosquitoes, they are not mosquitoes and do not carry diseases.
+Some are known as biting midges.
+However, those in coastal areas, like the Outer Banks, do not bite.
+These midges, also known as chironomids, tend to gather in very large, dense masses on the sides of homes, decks, vegetation, and carports, and they are highly attracted to light.
+You may see a large influx after storms.
+Since midges prefer still, humid conditions, they’ll try and make their way inside after strong winds and/or a change in wind direction.
+They tend to gravitate towards high ceilings and lamps and while they typically die in 24 hours, they can survive 3 to 5 days.
 Pest control of midges has been deemed ineffective by local pest control companies due to the nature of a midge's habitat and life cycle.

 In order to reduce the presence of these pests, we offer the following suggestions:

 - Turn off all unnecessary lights.
 Lights located under the carport, around the pool, decks, home exterior, etc. are the most common attractors to flying insects

 - Make sure all windows, entry doors and sliding doors are closed

 - Empty any containers or buckets with standing water.
 These sources of water can be breeding grounds for these pesky flying insects.

 - Midges are more active in the early morning hours and night hours, so plan your outdoor activities and leisure around the times when they are not as active.